shoprag/universe/README.md

 ## 📡 API Documentation

-Universe exposes a RESTful API for interacting with your universes:
+Universe exposes a RESTful API for interacting with your universes.
+The API remains the same regardless of the embedding provider chosen.

 ### Authentication